-The company established the Pacific DataVision 2014 Stock Plan ("2014 Stock Plan") to attract, retain and reward individuals who contribute to the growth and profitability of the company.
-This Stock Plan superseded previous stock plans although under such previous plans, 56,634 stock options were vested and outstanding as of September 30, 2014.
+The company established the Pacific DataVision 2014 Stock Plan (the "2014 Stock Plan") to attract, retain and reward individuals who contribute to the growth and profitability of the company.
+This Stock Plan superseded previous stock plans although under such previous plans, 74,134 stock options were vested and outstanding as of December 31, 2014.

-Under the 2014 Stock Plan, the Board of Directors of the company has authorized and reserved 1,200,000 shares of our common stock for issuance under our 2014 Stock Plan.
-The number of shares reserved for issuance under the 2014 Stock Plan will automatically increase on January 1, 2015 and each subsequent anniversary through January 1, 2024 by an amount equal to the smaller of 5% of the number of shares of common stock issued and outstanding on the immediately preceding December 31 or a lesser amount determined by the company's board of directors.
+The company's Board of Directors authorized and reserved 1,200,000 shares of common stock for issuance under its 2014 Stock Plan.
+The number of shares reserved for issuance under the 2014 Stock Plan automatically increased on January 1, 2015 and will continue to automatically increase each subsequent anniversary through January 1, 2024 by an amount equal to the smaller of 5% of the number of shares of common stock issued and outstanding on the immediately preceding December 31 or a lesser amount determined by the Board of Directors.
+On January 1, 2015, 623,651 shares of common stock were added to the 2014 Stock Plan and are available for future issuance.

-From May 14, 2014 through September 30, 2014, the company awarded certain employees and contractors of the company 1,123,250 options to purchase shares of common stock with an exercise price of \$20.00 per share.
+From May 14, 2014 through December 31, 2014, the company awarded certain employees and contractors of the company 1,146,457 options to purchase shares of common stock with an exercise price of \$20.00 per share.
 The shares have a ten year contractual life and 25% will vest on the first anniversary of grant, and the remainder will vest in three equal annual installments.
 Shares granted to employees are subject to vesting, future settlement conditions and other such terms as determined by the Board of Directors.